Statistical-Symbolic Verification of Perception-Based Autonomous Systems using State-Dependent Conformal Prediction: Introduction

 \section{Introduction}

-Neural perception and control components are regularly deployed in a variety of autonomous systems, such as driverless cars, air taxis, and food delivery robots \cite{waymo, volocity, serveRobotics2025}.
-These systems rely on high-dimensional sensors like cameras and LiDARs to perceive their environment and execute complex, safety-critical tasks, and although neural perception and control components have shown remarkable success a majority of the time, unpredictable behavior may cause serious damage or injury \cite{waymoRecall2025, cruiseAccident2024}.
-It is critical, therefore, to ensure these systems are provably safe.
+Neural perception and control components are now widely deployed in autonomous systems, from driverless cars to air taxis and delivery robots~\cite{waymo, volocity, serveRobotics2025}.
+These systems use high-dimensional sensors (cameras, LiDAR) to perceive their environment and make safety-critical decisions, and while neural perception and control components have demonstrated impressive capabilities in executing these complex tasks, their unpredictable behavior can lead to serious accidents~\cite{waymoRecall2025, cruiseAccident2024}.
+Therefore, providing formal safety guarantees for such systems is essential.
 However, providing safety guarantees for such systems is difficult due to the complex data and perception components required to operate in stochastic, high-dimensional environments.

-Formal methods provide a natural approach to obtain safety guarantees for autonomous systems through a variety of techniques, such as reachability analysis.
-However, the utility of such methods depends on the fidelity of the underlying system models, including generative models of high-dimensional sensor data used in perception pipelines.
-While environmental models can be constructed from first principles for the simplest models (e.g., via a pinhole camera or by tracing LiDAR rays), such models cannot easily capture the stochastic complexity of the real environment they model (e.g., reflected LiDAR rays) \cite{habeeb2024interval,santa2023certified, ivanov20a}.
-Generative networks could also be used in environmental models to simulate stochasticity \cite{katz22}, but verifying high-dimensional, pixel-level models in a closed-loop setting remains difficult to scale~\cite{everett2021neural}.
+Formal methods like reachability analysis offer a principled approach to verify safety~\cite{dutta2019reachability}.
+However, they face a fundamental challenge: accurately modeling high-dimensional sensor data and perception pipelines.
+While, explicit perception models based on physics (e.g., pinhole camera models, LiDAR ray tracing) are tractable.
+They cannot capture the stochastic complexity of real-world sensing (e.g., reflected LiDAR rays) ~\cite{habeeb2024interval,santa2023certified, ivanov20a}.
+Learned generative models can be used to capture this complexity~\cite{katz22}, but verifying high-dimensional, pixel-level models in a closed-loop setting remains difficult to scale~\cite{everett2021neural}.
 Moreover, the validity of generative models as surrogates for the real environment remains in question.
 On the other hand, data-driven methods like conformal prediction (CP) can provide probabilistic guarantees that capture the uncertainty of the environment, yet these approaches often fail to exploit knowledge of the system (e.g., dynamics) and result in overly conservative safety guarantees~\cite{pmlr-v242-chee24a}.